4lbertoC/mirrordelivery/README.md

 a bigger final package.

 #### Libraries
-The only external library that I use is JSFX to dynamically create sounds.
+The only external library that I use is [jsfx](https://github.com/egonelbre/jsfx) to dynamically create sounds.
 I have modified and optimized it for advanced minification.

 #### Minification
 To minify the code I use [Closure Compiler](https://developers.google.com/closure/compiler/)

-I use externs for jsfx, otherwise the Compiler would complain that it doesn't find some symbols.
+I use externs for [jsfx](https://github.com/egonelbre/jsfx), otherwise the Compiler would complain that it doesn't find some symbols.

 #### Graphics